Your Local SEO Reporting Guide

 4. Review analysis

 Reviews are crucial for securing local business.
-92 percent of consumers trust peer reviews, so make sure that you have a good number of reviews.
+According to Pew Research 82% of consumers read customer ratings or reviews before making a purchase, so it's important to make sure that you have a good number of reviews.

 If you’ve only just claimed your business on GMB, don’t worry – think about developing a strategy to canvas more Google reviews.
 Offering your customers an incentive to leave a review is a really good way of encouraging feedback.